The Strongest Man in the Bible: 7 Things To Learn From Him

 After three days, they couldn’t solve it.
 So, they asked the woman to entice Samson into revealing the answer to the puzzle.

-On the seventh day, the men reported to him with the answer (verse 18).
-They said, “What is sweeter than honey?
-What is stronger than a lion?”
+On the seventh day, the men reported to him with the answer: “What is sweeter than honey?
+What is stronger than a lion?” (verse 18, ESV).

 But Samson doubted their honesty.
-He knew they persuaded his wife to tell them the truth.
+He knew they persuaded his wife to tell them the answer.

-2) He was determined to take another revenge against the Philistines.
+2) He was determined to take revenge against the Philistines.

 Heroes: Man in cave